+Legal Studies

-Legal Studies 2 units for both the Preliminary and Faculty HSIE Work Placement No 2 units for both the Preliminary and HSC year.
-ATAR Yes Hours 240 Fees Nil Exclusions Nil
+Faculty HSIE Work Placement No

+2 units for both the Preliminary and ATAR Yes Hours 240

+HSC year.
+Fees Nil Exclusions Nil

 Legal Studies develops an understanding of what laws are and why society needs them in order to operate.
 Students examine different societies and see how their legal systems differ from ours.